open-eid/SiVa/docs/siva/test_plan.md

 The goal is to test the whole validation process.

+## Additional features

+  * "Offline" mode of SiVa web apllication
+  * Configuration of validation policy

 ## SiVa Sample Application tests

-In addition to testing the service as such SiVa Sample Application itself is tested.
+In addition to testing the service as such, SiVa Sample Application itself is tested.
 The main cases are:

   * Cross browser usage (IE, Edge, Chrome, Firefox and Safari)
   * File upload (different sizes, suported and unsupported file types)
   * Displayment of Validation Report

-## X-Road Application tests

-!!! development
-    Will be covered on System Test phase

 ## Performance Test introduction